 If you're undercharging, pick one job type and raise the price by $25-$50 this week.
 Track whether it affects your booking rate (it usually doesn't).
 Then raise the next one.
 Incremental increases over 2-3 months will get you to where you should be without shocking anyone.

-And if you want a system that fills your calendar with customers who are happy to pay your rates — and shows up to their appointments — book a free call and we'll walk through how it works.
+And if you want a system that fills your calendar with customers who are happy to pay your rates.
+And shows up to their appointments. book a free call and we'll walk through how it works.